 What has led you to coaching?

 I just started another self-development phase of my life when I came across coaching about 10 years ago.
 By then I studied mindfulness and energy healing, and just finished my hypnotherapy training.
 A friend of mine talked about coaching, and it intrigued me.
 For me, it was a brand-new concept, where the art of listening is considered a true value, as the coach encourages the client to find the solution by asking the right questions.
 I was always interested in talent management, to bring the best out of people.
 Coaching sounded like the icing on the cake.
 Instead of giving advice, like a mentor or a consultant does, the coach empowers the client, knowing that they know the perfect answers themselves.
 This was game-changing and resonated with me deeply, I knew I had to learn it.
-After the wonderful free coaching introduction, I immediately signed up for The Coaching Academy’s Personal Performance Diploma.
+After the wonderful free coaching introduction, I immediately signed up for The Coaching Academy’s Life Coaching Diploma.

 Most people become a coach to change the lives of others… How has coaching benefited your own life?